Power outages at offices, MRT stations in central Singapore

 "Train services were not affected by the power outage."

-SP Group said the outage affected parts of Bugis, City Hall, Marina and Somerset at about 1.10pm.
+SP Group said the outage affected parts of Bugis, City Hall, Marina and Somerset at about 1.10pm, and that power was fully restored within 12 minutes to all areas except Carlton Hotel.

 "Supply was progressively restored from 1.19pm and fully restored by 1.21pm to all areas except Carlton Hotel," said SP Group in a Facebook update at about 3.45pm.